 In Katherine's own words…

 Each Enneagram type is an innate, elegant defense strategy built around a corresponding set of core fears.
-These core fears are based on the needs and concerns of the nine Enneagram types.
+These core fears are based on the needs and concerns of each of the nine Enneagram types.

 This dynamic gives rise to a complex personality structure and defense system.
-This is a unique way to understand the personality, not as only a collection of traits and behaviors but rather as an efficient defense structure that is trying to manage our core fears and protect us from harm.
+This is a unique way to understand the personality, not as only a collection of traits and behaviors but as an efficient defense structure trying to manage our core fears and protect us from harm.

-Of course, each of us can recognize in our own experience that we have more than one core fear, so being able to relate those different flavors of fear to a powerful map like the Enneagram Tritype® Personality System is essential to truly understanding what is driving each of us.
+Of course, we can recognize in our own experience that we have more than one core fear, so relating those different flavors of fear to a powerful map like the Enneagram Tritype® Personality System is essential to truly understanding what is driving each of us at the more unconscious levels of personality..

-So, that is why I created the Tritype® System, a map that comprehensively lays out the significant influences operating within our personalities, which takes more of the mystery out of why people do what they do, which then makes it easier to understand ourselves and others better.
+This is when I created the Tritype® System, a map that comprehensively lays out the significant influences within our personalities.
+This system removes some of the mystery from why people do what they do, making it easier to understand ourselves and others better.

 What you can discover with your Tritype®!